-SECTION 6.
+- SECTION 6.
 STAFF.
-The positions of Hearing Officer and Secretary to the Rent Arbitration Board shall be established.
-Staffing shall be provided through the Office of the City Manager.
+The positions of temporary Hearing Officer and Secretary to the Rent Arbitration Board shall be established.
+Staffing shall be provided through the Office of the City Manager. - a.

-- a.
 Hearing Officer.
 The Hearing Officer(s) shall hear all disputes between landlords and tenants regarding rent increases, arbitrate these disputes pursuant to the guidelines set forth in the ordinance, and render an initial decision which may be appealed by either party to the Residential Rent Arbitration Board.
 All cases involving policy considerations not covered in the Residential Rent Arbitration Board's policies and procedures shall be referred to the Board by the Hearing Officer with recommendations. - b.
 Secretary to the Board.
-The Secretary to the Board shall process all petitions for review submitted by landlords and/or tenants, set Board hearings, and perform the general administrative duties assigned to the Secretary by the Board.

-SECTION 7.
-HEARING PROCESS.
-The Hearing Officer shall hear matters to determine whether a rent increase complies with the provisions of SECTION 5 of this ordinance upon receipt of a petition for review submitted by a landlord and/or tenant, provided the following conditions are met:

-- a.
-The petition, made under penalty of perjury, alleges a rent increase which exceeds the amount authorized by SECTION 5. - b.
-Each petition shall be accompanied by a \$10 filing fee.
-In the event the Secretary consolidates hearings, as authorized hereinafter, a filing fee of \$10 plus \$5 for each additional unit shall be required. - c.
+The Secretary to the Board shall process all petitions for review submitted by landlords and/or tenants, set Board hearings, and perform the general administrative duties assigned to the Secretary by the Board. - SECTION 7.
+INITIATION OF INTERIM HEARING PROCESS..
+The Hearing Officer shall hear matters to determine whether a rent increase complies with the provisions of SECTION 5 of this ordinance upon receipt of a petition for review submitted by a landlord and/or tenant, provided the following conditions are met: - a.
+The petition, made under penalty of perjury, alleges a rent increase which exceeds the amount authorized by Section 5. - b.
+Each petition shall be accompanied by a \$10 filing fee, to be returned if no hearing is granted by the Hearing Officer.
+In the event the Hearing Officer consolidates hearings, as authorized hereinafter, a filing fee of \$10 plus \$5 for each additional unit shall be required. - c.
 The petition is filed within thirty (30) calendar days after receipt of a notice of a proposed rent increase, or thirty (30) calendar days after receipt of a notice as described in SECTION 5 d.
 NOTICE, whichever is most recent.
 To be eligible to file a petition, a tenant's rent must be current. - d.
-The Secretary shall notify the opposing party to the petition for review that he/she has 14 calendar days to file a response to the petition.
-To be eligible to file a response to a petition, a landlord must hold a current City business license. - e.
+The Secretary shall notify the opposing party to the petition for review that he/she has 14 calendar days to file a response to the petition. - e.
 The Secretary shall notify the landlord and tenant in writing of the time and place set for hearing.
 Disputes involving more than one unit in any single building may be consolidated for hearing by the Secretary if the Secretary determines consolidation to be in the best interest of the parties.